I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Season: Long dry season

-The rains may have slowed right down but rain jackets now make way for warm clothing as early mornings, evenings and nights start becoming chilly in the game parks.
+The rains may have slowed right down, but rain jackets now make way for layering with warm outer clothing to get you through the chilly early mornings, evenings and nights and cool layers for the mid-day warmth.

-In my opinion, unless seeing the famous Mara River crossing is important to you, I’d be inclined to recommend visiting Tanzania in June rather than the coming months.
-This is because the parks and Zanzibar are considerably quieter than in July, August and September.
+In my opinion, unless seeing the famous Mara River crossing is important to you, I recommend visiting Tanzania in June rather than the busier July and August.

 - Wildlife is spectacular almost everywhere